chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 **Failed Logins** of course returns the opposite.
 And it's quite astonishing how many bots must be out there to try on all kind of ips all day.

-The function **SSH Connections** returns just the attemps that have been done with a ssh connection.
+The function **SSH Connections** returns just the attemps that have been made with ssh connection.

-With **Parity Version** you can simply check which version of parity your node is running on to know if an update is needed.
+With **Parity Version** you can simply check which version of parity your node is running to know if an update is needed.

 And that's it for the Analysis part.